2017 CONCACAF U-17 Championship qualifying: Central American zone

 The format is a single round-robin stage.
 Panama qualified for the CONCACAF U-17 Championship as hosts and did not enter the qualifying competition.
 In September 2016, it was announced that San José, Costa Rica would host the Central American qualifying tournament from 17 to 26 November 2016.
-Due to FIFA's suspension of the National Football Federation of Guatemala, Guatemela were excluded from the qualifying competition.
+Due to FIFA's suspension of the National Football Federation of Guatemala, Guatemala were excluded from the qualifying competition.

 Matchday 4 was originally on 24 November 2016, but was brought forward by a day due to the incoming Hurricane Otto.